Kanhaiya54/Heroku-App-/README.md

 # Salary Prediction - Heroku Cloud App Deployment!
-(Only for Demonstration of Deploement purpose)
+(Only for Demonstration of Deployment purpose)
 Checkout Salary Prediction Model Loaded into the Heroku Cloud!

 https://sal-pred-api1.herokuapp.com/